Modeling frequency instability in high-quality resonant experiments: Introduction

 Precision sensing tools are utilized in a wide variety of applications, ranging from ultraprecise clocks~\cite{Ludlow2015,Peik2021} to measurements of magnetic~\cite{Budker2013,Kimball2016} or gravitational fields~\cite{Goodkind1999} to searches for new particles~\cite{Carney2021,Romanenko2023,Higgins2024}.
 Many of these systems rely on the use of increasingly high-quality resonators~\cite{Romanenko2014,Vinante2021,Hofer2023}, which in certain contexts can achieve quality factors as high as $Q\sim10^{11}$.
 As the linewidths of these resonators shrink, the effects of frequency instability become increasingly important, and accurate modeling of these effects is necessary in order to reliably determine the sensitivity of these systems.

 A notable recent example is the Dark SRF experiment~\cite{Romanenko2023}, a cavity-based ``light-shining-through-walls" (LSW) search for dark photons~\cite{Okun:1982xi,Bibber1987,JAECKEL2008509,Graham2014}.
 This experiment makes use of superconducting radio frequency (SRF) cavities, with quality factors of $Q\sim10^{10}$, to produce and detect dark photons, which can mix with the Standard Model (SM) photon.
 An emitter cavity is driven at its resonant frequency $f_0\sim1.3\Hz[G]$.
 The SM photons in this cavity can convert to dark photons of the same frequency, which can in turn excite a receiver cavity, whose resonant frequency is precisely matched to $f_0$.
 As the linewidths of these resonant cavities are extremely narrow ($\sim0.1\Hz$), small deviations in the resonant frequency of the cavity can disrupt the resonant enhancement of the experiment.
+Other future cavity-based experiments are also subject to and have analyzed similar deviations in the resonant frequency~\cite{Berlin_2021}.

 In \citeR{Romanenko2023}, two such deviations were discussed: a slow secular drift occurring on longer timescales of minutes; and a fast jittering, known as ``microphonics", which occurs on shorter $\mathcal O(10)\,\mathrm{ms}$ timescales.
 The latter is a stochastic effect, which can arise from nanometer-scale deformations of the cavity, e.g. due to bubble collisions from the cooling fluid. \citeR{Romanenko2023} took a conservative approach in accounting for this frequency instability, modeling its effect as if the cavity frequencies were always mismatched. \footnote{This conservative approach was adapted because the drifting and jittering are both $\sim\mathrm{few}\Hz$, and the readout is an averaged power spectrum from the experiment.
 Given the similar size of these frequency-changing effects and a lack of proper modeling of the jittering, they were both taken as a constant frequency mismatch between the emitter and receiver cavities.} This led to a suppression of the estimated signal power and resulting signal-to-noise ratio (SNR) of $\sim10^{-5}$.
 In this work, we more precisely model the effects of stochastic frequency instability and show that the suppression is not nearly as severe.